OHBA-analysis/osl-dynamics/doc/development.rst

     - The core model has been written.
     - Improvements in parameter intialisation and removal of the C library is planned.

-- Dynamic Network States (DyNeSt).
+- State Dynamic Network Modelling (State-DyNeMo).

     - Core model has been written.
     - Has not been validated or tested.